logsearch/logsearch-boshrelease/docs/getting-started/deploying-logsearch.md

     * A SSH client (check with `ssh -V`)
     * 6GB of FREE RAM - we've tested on machines with 16MB+

-0. Installing above dependancies
+0. Installing above dependencies

     * on Windows

-        We recommend you use the [Chocolatey](https://chocolatey.org/) package manager to install the above     dependancies on  Windows
+        We recommend you use the [Chocolatey](https://chocolatey.org/) package manager to install the above     dependencies on  Windows

         Open an _Administrative PowerShell_ prompt and: